iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 draft: false
 date: 2019-05-24T16:25:00.000Z
 description: >-
-  The crypto industry never really rests.It all started with the launch of Bitcoin in 2010.
+  The crypto industry never really rests.
+It all started with the launch of Bitcoin in 2010.
 When it first came out, everyone thought Bitcoin was the holy grail of digital currencies.
 What was once believed to be impossible was now
   real: The first ever peer-to-peer (P2P) payments network.
 Even today, trust in